vetelko/termbar/readme.md

 You can replace all those conkys, bars, panels, ..  etc.  with (shell) script running in terminal window.

-The following image is showing termbar (xterm)
-On the following image is white termbar showing some info usefull for me e.g number of ssh sessions running.
+On the following image is white termbar (xterm) showing some info usefull for me e.g number of ssh sessions running.

 It is very simple example, the possibilities are endless, you can